 When you are thinking about what food to take with you for lunch, it’s important to consider the weather and choose accordingly.

-For instance, if it’s hot, one of the easiest hiking lunch ideas might be light sandwiches.
+For instance, if it’s hot weather, one of the easiest hiking lunch ideas might be light sandwiches.

 Here are some delicious, nutritious sandwich ideas for hiking that make a great snack.

 20 Great Sandwiches for Hiking